icebob/moleculer-java-site/src/moleculer-web.md

 // Enable multilingualism, and language file reloading in development
 // mode (language files can be in YAML or Java Properties format) templateEngine.setMessageLoader(new DefaultMessageLoader(
-                                "languages/messages", // Path to messages
-                                "yml", // Use YAML format
-                                developmentMode); // Autoreload on/off
+                                "languages/messages", // Path and message file prefix "yml", // Use YAML format (or use "properties" format) developmentMode); // Autoreload on/off

 // Set the Template Engine of ApiGateway